Oral Contraceptive Pills (OCPs), the Patch, and Vaginal Ring

 Most women and teens have no side effects when taking hormonal treatment, but some may have mild side effects.
 Each type of hormonal treatment can affect each person differently.

 Spotting: Breakthrough bleeding may occur but this is not serious.
 If it happens, it is usually during the first 2-3 months of taking continuous hormonal treatment and it usually stops.
 If the bleeding is heavier than spotting or a light flow, or it lasts for more than a few days, tell your health care provider.
 If you are using continuous oral contraceptive pills, it is very important that you take them at exactly the same time every day to keep your hormone levels in balance.
 This will lower the chance of having breakthrough bleeding.
+If you are even 20 minutes late, you may have irregular bleeding.

 Nausea: You may feel queasy or nauseous at times, but this feeling usually goes away.
 If you take oral contraceptive pills (OCPs), try to take them with a meal or a snack or at bedtime.
 Avoid taking them in the morning (especially with no breakfast).
 If the nausea doesn’t go away, talk to your health care provider.
 He or she may prescribe an OCP with less estrogen.